Weighted Airman Promotion System (WAPS)

 The Weighted Airman Promotion System (WAPS) is a United States Air Force program that determines promotions to the ranks of Staff Sergeant (E-5) and Technical Sergeant (E-6).

 The Promotion Fitness Examination is a test of material taken from the Professional Development Guide.
-It covers a wide range of US Air Force knowledge, including history, organization, regulations, practices, traditions, customs and situational judgement questions.
+It covers a wide range of US Air Force knowledge, including history, organization, regulations, practices, traditions, and customs.
 The number of PFE points awarded is equal to the number of correct responses out of the 80 items on the exam.

 Promotion Eligibility Requirements

 In order to compete for promotion, an Airman must be eligible and their record must be weighable.
-An Airman is eligible for promotion if they meet the eligibility requirements in DAFI 36-2605.
-An Airman’s Data Verification Record reflects whether or not his or her promotion record is weighable or nonweighable.
+An Airman is eligible for promotion if they meet the eligibility requirements in DAFI 36-2502.
+An Airman’s Data Verification Record reflects whether their promotion record is weighable or nonweighable.